myerscode/utilities-bags/README.md

 #### isMultiDimensional(): bool
 Is the bag holding multidimensional data

+### isSequential: bool
+Is the bag holding sequentially indexed data

 #### make($bag): Utility
 Create a new instance of the bag utility